alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-2.md

 [^ptsd]: For an example of this type of technology, see  Lucas et al. (2017).
 Reporting Mental Health Symptoms: Breaking Down Barriers to Care with Virtual Human Interviewers. *Frontiers in Robotics and AI*. [https://www.frontiersin.org/articles/10.3389/frobt.2017.00051](https://www.frontiersin.org/articles/10.3389/frobt.2017.00051)

 In answering these three questions, the developers would be *giving reasons* (supported by evidence) for their actions—reasons that would need to be accepted by the procuring organisation to be relevant and justifiable.
 This perspective on claims emphasises one of their most vital roles as *publicly contestable reasons*.
-That is, whether a claim (or set of interrelated claims) are valid in the context of an assurance case is, in part, conditional on whether they are accepted as *reasonable* justifications by those who are tasked with evaluating the assurance case.
+That is, whether a claim (or set of interrelated claims) are valid in the context of an assurance case is, in part, conditional on whether they are accepted as *reasonable* justifications by those who are tasked with evaluating the assurance case[^towhom].

+[^towhom]: See Kirsch, A. (2017).
+Explain to whom?
+Putting the User in the Center of Explainable AI.
+Proceedings of the First International Workshop on Comprehensibility and Explanation in AI and ML 2017 Co-Located with 16th International Conference of the Italian Association for Artificial Intelligence (AI*IA 2017). https://hal.archives-ouvertes.fr/hal-01845135

 Let’s look at another example.
 Consider the following section of an assurance case for the aforementioned chatbot, which the developers have produced for the procuring organisation: